antonbil/simple-survey-builder/README.md

 Please ensure your code adheres to the [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/).

-## Changelog

-See the [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes in each version. *(You will need to create this file and maintain it.)*

 ## License

 This plugin is licensed under the GPL v2 or later.
-See [LICENSE.txt](LICENSE.txt) (or link to https://www.gnu.org/licenses/gpl-2.0.html). *(You might want to add a LICENSE.txt file to your repository).*
+See [LICENSE.txt](LICENSE.txt) (or link to https://www.gnu.org/licenses/gpl-2.0.html).

 ## Support

-If you have any questions or encounter any issues, please open an issue on the [GitHub repository issue tracker](https://github.com/your-username/simple-survey-builder/issues).
+If you have any questions or encounter any issues, please open an issue on the [GitHub repository issue tracker](https://github.com/antonbil/simple-survey-builder/issues).
-*(You can also add other support channels if you plan to offer them, e.g., a support forum on wordpress.org if your plugin is listed there).*